garrigueta/ai-tools/docs/installation_guide.md

    aitools prompt "Hello, how can you help me today?"
    ```

+### Method 3: Binary Installation

+For using the pre-built binary packages without needing to install Python or other dependencies, see the [Binary Installation Guide](binary_installation.md).

 ## Ollama Setup

 The AI-Tools package requires a running Ollama server with a compatible model: